Maximize tax savings

 Details of Tax Deducted at Source for 15G/15H

-Details of income where no TDS has been deducted is given here since the taxpayer has submitted Form 15G or Form 15H.
-You can verify the status of TDS deduction if you have submitted Form 15G or Form 15H.
+Details of income where no TDS has been deducted are given here since the taxpayer has submitted Form 15G or Form 15H.
+You can verify the status of the TDS deduction if you have submitted Form 15G or Form 15H.
 If you have not submitted Form 15G or Form 15H, this section will display ‘No transactions present’.

 Part A2: